-[4:125] Who is better guided in his religion than one who submits totally to God, leads a righteous life, according to the creed of Abraham: monotheism?
-God has chosen Abraham as a beloved friend.
+[4:125] And who has better religion than one who has submitted himself to God, and he is a good-doer and has followed religion of Abraham, monotheism?
+And God has chosen Abraham as a friend.

 [22:78] And you shall strive in the cause of God as you should strive for His cause.
 He has chosen all of you and has placed no hardship on you in the religion – the religion of your father Abraham.
 He named you submitters from before, and in this that the messenger is a witness of you, and you are witnesses of the people.
 So, you shall observe the Contact Prayer and give the Obligatory Charity, and hold fast to God, He is your Protector, the best Protector and the best Supporter.

 Note: God reminded the people in the Quran that whoever has submitted to God practices the religious rites revealed through prophet Ibrahim for development of one’s own soul.
 The above verses are mentioned according to the order of revelation.

 [93:7] And He had found you (Muhammad) astray, then He guided (you).

 [40:66] Say, “Indeed, I (Muhammad) have been forbidden that I worship those whom you call other than God, when has come to me the clear proofs from my Lord, and I have been commanded that I submit to Lord of the worlds.”